Securing and Retaining Human Resources

 To supplement these, the FA System* and the Inter-Company Human Resource Exchange System (Internal Exchange Study System) were newly established in 2012, aiming to further promote appropriate personnel positioning and development of human resources.

-Moreover, the Human Resource Information Management System to support these systems were also newly established, which has been operated in full scale since fiscal 2014.
+Moreover, the Human Resource Information Management System to support these systems were also newly established, which has been operated in full scale since fiscal year ended March 31, 2014.
 This is a system to visualize and keep track of the job experience and other relevant information, in addition to existing basic personnel information.
 This system has been helping us with the more advanced use of personnel information and the development and positioning of human resources.

 * The FA System is a system supplementing the Self-Report System, in which employees declare to the entire company their wishes to transfer to other business segments or specific divisions, and the Company may match them with such business segments or divisions.